-Throughout 2020, private cellular networks (PCNs) have been a key theme in the mobile industry with considerable interest from the operator, vendor and end-user communities.
+Throughout 2020, mobile private networks (MPNs) have been a key theme in the mobile industry with considerable interest from the operator, vendor and end-user communities.
 We see this as a huge growth market, particularly when the shift from LTE to 5G is unlocked by introduction of 5G standalone, which doesn’t require a 4G under layer.
 5G offers a number of benefits, but while speed often grabs the headlines, the reality is that ultra-low latency and the massive number of devices that can be connected and supported simultaneously are the main benefits.

 While cellular and Wi-Fi are often pitted against each other, the reality is that both technologies offer their own benefits and drawbacks and typically co-exist, giving the biggest number of options and supporting the widest range of use cases.
-In the PCN market, this will be no different with Wi-Fi or Wi-Fi 6 offering some advantages – especially in terms of the wider range of existing devices that support Wifi.
+In the MPN market, this will be no different with Wi-Fi or Wi-Fi 6 offering some advantages – especially in terms of the wider range of existing devices that support Wifi.
 However, 5G’s deployment in licensed spectrum reduces the chance of interference and significantly enhances quality of service with tailored services available to different users or devices via network slicing.
-Faced with ever increasing cybersecurity threats, PCNs will be an attractive proposition to IT departments across many industries with the significantly enhanced security benefits and controls that they offer.
+Faced with ever increasing cybersecurity threats, MPNs will be an attractive proposition to IT departments across many industries with the significantly enhanced security benefits and controls that they offer.

-In 2021, we’ll see many more PCNs being deployed supporting a wide range of business models.
-In cases like co-working spaces, holiday parks, hotels and conference centres the end-user may feel like they are getting ‘free in-building 5G’, but the truth is it will be ‘bundled 5G’ – with premium connectivity for bandwidth-hungry or QoS sensitive apps and users guaranteed through a private cellular network or 5G network slice.
+In 2021, we’ll see many more MPNs being deployed supporting a wide range of business models.
+In cases like co-working spaces, holiday parks, hotels and conference centres the end-user may feel like they are getting ‘free in-building 5G’, but the truth is it will be ‘bundled 5G’ – with premium connectivity for bandwidth-hungry or QoS sensitive apps and users guaranteed through a mobile private network or 5G network slice.

 The shift of small cells from their indoor roots to be used outdoors has been well documented.
 Operators and Local Authorities have worked together to provide hotspot coverage in areas where there is high footfall but inconsistent service, particularly at different times of the day when demand can vary significantly.